Friday, January 16, 2026

 Ascott Marunouchi Tokyo

 This luxury serviced apartment offers spacious units with fully equipped kitchens and in-room laundry machines, making it perfect for maintaining a comfortable routine during a two-week stay.
-Families will appreciate the rare on-site swimming pool and the property's direct access to Otemachi Station for easy travel throughout the city.
+Families will appreciate the rare on-site swimming pool and the property's direct access to Otemachi Station.

 Top Pick for Family